William Stafford Parsons

 Requirements

-clock_gettime() implementation that supports high-resolution, system-wide clock reads with guaranteed nanosecond time precision using CLOCK_REALTIME.
+The clock_gettime() implementation must support high-resolution, system-wide clock reads with guaranteed nanosecond time precision using CLOCK_REALTIME.
 If this is unavailable or not guaranteed by the implementation, the std::chrono library in C++ may offer a sensible alternative.

-CPU that spends at least 5 nanoseconds processing each %, * and / operation.
+The CPU should spend at least a few nanoseconds processing each %, * and / operation.

 Explanation